ssmlee04/auction-demo/thoughts.md

 The idea is to have the validation logic occur on the servers.
 We will assume clients are associated with identities, so when you perform a bidding, you will only be able to create bids based on your identity.
 One thought is to have the server provide some sort of authentication, after which you are granted an identity token.
 You will pass this token in all future subsequent RPC calls so the server knows who you are.

-For bidding: for usual stateful applications I will have an auction state with a history of bids.
-And upon receiving new bids I will do the validation there and attach new bids.
-In a SQL world I will use 2-phase commit.
-As for Hyperbee, I'm unsure what's the best thing to do here so the following code is probably not ok against race conditions.
+For bidding: for stateful applications, I will have an auction state with a list of biddings, and append the bids in a single-threaded way if the bids are valid.
+In a SQL world I might use 2-phase commit to get around race conditions.
+As for Hyperbee, I'm unsure what's the best thing to do here so the following code is probably not safe against race conditions.

 Another thing is broadcasting.
 It seems that I can create a Pear terminal application and do `pear dev` for clients to connect to each other.
 However, in terms of `@hyperswarm/rpc` I wasn't able to find a way to broadcast messages to all rpcServer connections.
-If I can achieve that and then clients might be able to do a bit of validation before sending their bids.
+If I can achieve that and have server broadcasting bids to subscribers, and then clients might be able to do a bit of validation before sending their bids.

 # some db schema designs